 Go to Sacramento County's CESQG web site for more information.

-Consumer electronics, fluorescent lamps and batteries generated by residences and businesses are called Universal Waste and are banned from being disposed in the regular trash.
+Consumer electronics, fluorescent lamps and batteries generated by residences and businesses are called Universal Waste and are banned by the state from being disposed in the regular trash.
 Our program considers consumer electronics as electronic devices that contain a circuit board.
 That includes VCRs, stereo amplifiers, DVD players, microwaves, cell phones, printers, CPUs, laptops, televisions, monitors, digital cameras, etc.

 Stereo speakers and speaker cabinets are NOT considered consumer electronics and should not be disposed in our HHW collection program.
 Check out our Neighborhood Clean Up program for proper disposal options.